 Factual Reporting: LOW

-Founded by Joe Martino 2009, Collective-Evolution is a clickbait, conspiracy and quackery level pseudoscience website.
-According to their about page “CE has grown to become one of the world’s most popular conscious media outlets that provides readers and viewers an opportunity to expand their consciousness, unlock their potential and reshape their everyday way of being.”
+Founded by Joe Martino 2009, Collective-Evolution is a clickbait, conspiracy, and quackery level pseudoscience website.
+According to their about page, “CE has grown to become one of the world’s most popular conscious media outlets that provide readers and viewers an opportunity to expand their consciousness, unlock their potential and reshape their everyday way of being.”

 Funded by / Ownership